ChasinSpin/TSlotBroughtonMount/docs/assemblyguide.md

 ### Step 17

-Insert a T-Nut into parts A and B.  Locate parts Plate 1 - 3 (Altitude Markers x2) and parts Plate 2 - 15 (Altitude Marker Knobs x 2), and push the knob through the marker and bolt into the T-Slot as shown.
+Insert a T-Nut into part B.  Locate parts Plate 1 - 3 (Altitude Markers x2) and parts Plate 2 - 15 (Altitude Marker Knobs x 2), and push the knob through the marker and bolt into the T-Slot as shown.

 ![Step 17](images/astep17.jpg)